-- My mother asked me to help her carry that bag
+- My mother asked me to help her carry the bag.

-- Rahul said that his sister is very helpful to him.
+- Rahul said that his sister was very helpful.

-- The news reporter said that due to heavy rains, the aeroplane couldn’t take off.
+- The news reporter said that the flight would be delayed by a few hours due to heavy rains.

 - Urmi said to her mother that she wanted a slice of pizza.

-- I asked Daniel whether he was reading that book.
+- I asked Daniel if he was reading that book.